-O. Unique Entity Identifier (UEI) and Active SAM Registration
+O. Unique Entity Identifier (UEI) and Active SAM Registration (not counted in page limit)

-The Applicant must have request and obtain a Unique Entity ID (UEI and an active registration in the System of Award Management (www.sam.gov).
-To) number to apply for funding.
-The Applicant must provide evidence of this registration as part of the application package, a copy of the applicant's SAM Entity Overview shall be submitted.
-Documentation of an active UEI or provide documentation that the UEI has been requested.
-If awarded funding, documentation of an active UEI is required.
+Applicants must have a UEI and an active registration in the System of Award Management (www.sam.gov).
+To provide evidence of this registration as part of the application package, a copy of the applicant's SAM Entity Overview shall be submitted.
+If awarding funding, documentation of an active UEI is required.

-P. Partner Documents
+P. Partner Documents (not counted in page limit)